Understanding urine tests

 - Examination of the urine using a microscope to identify bacteria, cells and cell parts

 Microscopic examination of the solid parts of urine: the picture shows red blood cells (above), white blood cells (middle) and a cast of clumped-together white blood cells (below).

 Urinalysis is used to find the cause of or monitor urinary tract infections, bleeding in the urinary system, or kidney or liver disease.
 It can also be used for diabetes, some diseases of the blood and bladder stones.

 In addition to the substances that can be tested for in a rapid test, urinalysis can examine the urine for the following:

-- Creatinine (breakdown product of muscle metabolism, can be used to check the filtration rate of the kidneys)
+- Creatinine (breakdown product of muscle metabolism, can be used to check the kidney function)

 - Bacteria (reference: negative)